Cognigy/Documentation/docs/en/docs/ai/installation/kustomize-to-helm-migration.md

 echo $i
 done
 ```
 4. (**AWS only**): Get the IDs of underlying Volumes (EFS files shares) for all 2 aforementioned PVs and note them down.
-You will need to use these IDs in the following steps.
+You will need to use these IDs in the following steps:
 ```bash
 ## Get details of the PVs, set <pv-name> to the NAME of PV attached flow-modules, functions and redis-persistent PVCs:
 kubectl describe pv <pv-name>